mi-g/express-ads-demo/README.md

 You can use this site online from [http://demo.eas.rocks/](http://demo.eas.rocks/).

+The site is based on [Exskel](https://github.com/mi-g/exskel), a skeleton to get a running Express/Node web site quickly.

 ## Run the site in your dev environment

 * clone this repository